GMadorell/overfitting_is_a_crime/content/google_code_jam/2014/google_code_jam_2014_qualification.md

 ## Minesweeper Master
 This one was the hardest challenge of this round by far!
 At the time of this writing, google code jam statistics show that only 45% of the people were able to get it right on the small input, which is quite a small percentage.

-I has quite a lot of trouble solving this one, and, even though my solution is not the most elegant one, I still managed to get it working, so everything is fine.
+I had quite a lot of trouble solving this one, and, even though my solution is not the most elegant one, I still managed to get it working, so everything is fine.

 In this problem we are given as input the number of rows, columns and mines that form a minesweeper grid configuration.
 Our job is to place the mines in such a way that we can win using only one click (remember that if you click in a cell that doesn't have any mines nearby it expands, recursively).
 If winning with one click isn't possible, we should say that.